hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_6000/index.md

 - Striped volumes on grouped arrays are not supported by the CSI driver.
 - The CSP is not capable of provisioning or importing volumes protected by Peer Persistence.
 - When using an FC only array and provisioning RWX block volumes, the "multi_initiator" attribute won't get set properly on the volume.
 The workaround is to run `group --edit --iscsi_enabled yes` on the Array OS CLI.
+- iSCSI does not work and is not supported on routed data networks.
+The REST API traffic may be routed and is supported.

 ## StorageClass Parameters